aogle17/pui-homework/final-project/README.md

 ## Part 6: Generative AI Use and Reflection

 I used Chat GPT for debugging mainly and for more direct answers on how to something.
-I would ask Chat GPT Describe how you used Generative AI tools to create this final project (fill in the following information, write \~500 words in total).

-Document your use of all GenAI tools — ChatGPT, Copilot, Claude, Cursor, etc. using the template below.
-Add/Delete rows or bullet points if needed, and replace Tool1/Tool2 with the name of the tool.
+I would ask Chat GPT to look at my code to my sure my syntax was not off.
+I would ask ChatGPT questions such as how to make a page responsive or how to make a circle just very simple stuff.
+I asked ChatGPT with formatting help on how to center things, as I find this stuff to be very difficult and appreciate having the help.

 ### Usage Experiences by Project Aspects